January 6, 2014

 So these openly untrained TV hosts are all, "Wow, amazing! this stuff really works" and the self-defense program is given a "Stamp of approval".
 (Hey, it was on TV!)

 I have seen some of these programs and I must honestly profess that on the whole I am totally unimpressed.
 I see major mistakes, fundamental mistakes, totally misunderstanding violent situations and how the body actually works.
-I see little women, or tall women, "disabling" an attacker where I know it is highly unlikely to really work on a resisting opponent.
+I see little women, or tall women, "disabling" an attacker where I know it is highly unlikely (or nearly impossible) to really work on a resisting opponent.

 I and my staff have carefully examined some of these programs, not in an attempt to discredit them, but to see what is being offered.
 We do not see any program as competition; if it can save lives, we are all for it.
 After all, we cannot reach everyone.